blackmagic-debug/black-magic-org/hardware.md

 **Schematic** TODO

-New slightly larger form factor than previous versions to accommodate the larger TQFP MCU package, AUX connector and additional flash chip.
+New, slightly larger form factor than previous versions to accommodate the larger TQFP MCU package, AUX connector and additional flash chip.
 Following is a list of the main differences to the predecessor relevant to an end user.

-* Added jumpers allowing the connection of the UART TX/RX pins to the JTAG/SWD connector resulting in a "Unified debug" connector
+* Added jumpers allowing the connection of the UART TX/RX pins to the JTAG/SWD connector resulting in a "unified debug" connector
 * TraceSWO UART, decoding hardware support added (firmware support pending)
 * Added 16 MByte on board flash (firmware support pending)
 * AUX connector for accessories (firmware support pending)